 Alaska Case Study

-Alaska is the most northern state in the USA covering 2 million square kilometres.
-The southern half experiences relatively mild conditions, whereas a tundra environment overlaying permafrost, is found to the north.
+Alaska is the most northern state in the USA, covering 2 million square kilometres.
+The southern half experiences relatively mild conditions, whereas a tundra environment is overlaying permafrost, is found to the north.

 Alaska is one of the most sparsely populated places on Earth.
 Nearly half its 750,000 residents live in the city of Anchorage.